jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 You don’t need to let modules refer to each other, to actually let one module use something from another module: one module can always access anything inside another module, whether it has a reference to it or not.
 A reference however, makes global things from one module, globally accessible inside another module.

 The reason why module was at first ingored when working out automatic containment, is that module gave things a fixed spot.
-Everything would have been pointing to a fixed spot, which would make the diagrams unoverviewable.
+Everything might have been pointing to a fixed spot, which might make the diagrams unoverviewable.
 That is the same reason why physical location, residence on a site and central registration lists were ignored.

 But this is all solved with imaginary references: *the* trick to give something referenced multiple times a single logical position inside the containment structure.